s0avant/website_professional/content/contact/index.md

 </br>

 Want to connect?
-Send me an email (click the envelope icon above) or find me online!
+Find me online or send me an email (click the envelope icon above)!

 </br>
 </br>